abdulselamadillmohammed/abdulselamadillmohammed/README.md

 - 🧠 Currently building an **8-bit computer** from scratch on breadboards
 - ⚙️ Writing a **custom HTTP server in C**
 - 🌐 Simulating **enterprise-grade network infrastructure** (CCNA level)
-- ☁️ Deploying multi-framework APIs on Kubernetes clusters using Terraform, Jenkins, and Docker — with real-time observability via Prometheus & Grafana.
+- ☁️ Deploying multi-framework APIs on Kubernetes clusters using Terraform, Jenkins, and Docker — with real-time observability via Prometheus & Grafana

 ---